sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ### Operating Modes

-To evaluate the impact of these strategies, we run `protojsonx` in two distinct modes during unmarshaling:
+To evaluate the impact of these strategies, I ran `protojsonx` in two distinct modes during unmarshaling:
 1. **Default Mode**: A direct drop-in API path using `protojsonx.Unmarshal(...)`.
 This mode has no special input-buffer lifetime requirements.
 2. **Optimized Mode**: Configured with `ZeroCopy: true` and the `BumpAllocator`.
 This mode reduces allocation pressure, especially for larger static messages, but it comes with buffer lifetime constraints and is not universally faster across every payload shape.